Sequential stratified inference for the mean: Desirable properties: consistency and efficiency

 \subsection{Consistency}

-Loosely speaking, a test is consistent if, with probability 1, it eventually rejects the global null when the global null is false.
-We first define consistency for intersection nulls, then for the global null. \begin{definition}[Intersection consistency] Consider a sequentially valid, level $\alpha$ test of the intersection null hypothesis $H_0 : \bs{\mu}^\star \leq \bs{\eta}$, and let $P_t(\bs{\eta})$ denote the $P$-value for that test at time $t$.
-If
+Loosely speaking, a sequential test is consistent if it eventually rejects the global null when the global null is false.
+We can build a consistent UI-TS from I-TSMs that are \textit{intersection consistent}.